 Bertil Lintner is a former correspondent with the Far Eastern Economic Review and currently Asia correspondent for the Swedish daily Svenska Dagbladet, as well as a contributor to Asia Times Online, Hong Kong, and Jane's Information Group in the UK.
-Among his seven books on Burma are Outrage: Burma's Struggle for Democracy and Burma in Revolt: Opium and Insurgency since 1948.
+He has written seven books on Burma, among them Outrage: Burma's Struggle for Democracy and Burma in Revolt: Opium and Insurgency since 1948.
 He lives in Chiang Mai, Thailand.